yusufyilmazfr/podcast4j/README.md

 ## Usages

 <p>This section is all about <b>podcast4j</b> client usages with provided services.
-Before getting started every service are generated from <code>Podcast4jServiceFactory</code>, so we have to create first <code>Podcast4jServiceFactory</code> then create another service that we need.</p>
+Before getting started every service is generated from <code>Podcast4jServiceFactory</code>, so we have to create first <code>Podcast4jServiceFactory</code> then create another service that we need.</p>
 <p><code>Podcast4jServiceFactory</code> provides us services.
 Example codes point this.</p>

 ### Search Service